 The idea behind the float serve is to strike the ball with the flat of an open hand in a manner that produces no spin on the ball as it travels over the net to the receiving team.
 A non-spinning volleyball tends to move in an unpredictable manner increasing the difficulty of the serve and the effort needed by the receiver to accurately assess, receive and pass the ball.
 The server stance may vary according to player preference.
 Some players prefer to stand balanced with feet shoulder width apart utilizing a forward stepping motion when serving while other players stand with one foot already forward and one foot back.

 The hand opposite the arm that will be impacting the ball provides the toss.
 For a float serve, the toss should go high enough and slightly out in front of the serving shoulder for the swinging arm to be fully extended when impacting the ball.
 The motion of the arm swing should be comparable to shooting an arrow from a bow.
 With the elbow back, the forearm portion of the arm swings up, pulls back above the head right after the toss then springs forward striking the ball at the point where it is stopped in the air and on its way back down.

 The open hand should strike the ball at its center with no movement of the wrist to avoid creating any spin on the ball.
-The marks of float server can be seen in its trajectory.
+The marks of float serve can be seen in its trajectory.
 If impacted correctly, the non-spinning ball will often appear to bob and weave left, right, up and down as it soars over the net.